Owen Power Game Preview: Sabres vs. Flyers

 Power Season Stats Insights

-- In 9 games this season, Power has averaged 22:53 on the ice, while putting up a plus-minus rating of +6.
+- In 10 games this season, Power has a plus-minus of +9, while averaging 22:58 on the ice per game.

-- Through nine games this year, Power has yet to score a goal.
+- In one of 10 games this year, Power has scored a goal, but has not finished a game with two or more.

-- In five of nine games this year, Power has recorded a point, but he has no games yet with multiple points.
+- Power has a point in six games this year through 10 games played, but none of those games resulted in a multi-point effort.

-- In five of nine games this year, Power has had an assist, but no games with multiple assists.
+- Power has yet to record a multi-assist game this season despite registering one in five of 10 games played.

-- The implied probability that Power goes over his points over/under is 43.5%, based on the odds.
+- The implied probability that Power hits the over on his points over/under is 45.5%, based on the odds.

-- The implied probability of Power going over his assist prop bet, based on the odds, is 38.5%.
+- There is an implied probability of 40% of Power going over his assist prop bet, considering the moneyline odds.

 Sign up for Underdog fantasy today.